Guidance

 Some or all of learners’ Fees Free entitlement may be reinstated if they are an eligible learner and:

-The TEC has automatically reinstated the entitlements of learners who withdrew from 23 March to 30 June 2020 and/or 17 August to 31 December 2021, without learners needing to appeal.
+The Tertiary Education Commission (TEC) has automatically reinstated the entitlements of learners who withdrew from 23 March to 30 June 2020 and/or 17 August to 31 December 2021, without learners needing to appeal.

-To support this process and your learners, we ask that TEOs continue to report all Fees Free eligible learners as normal, including those who have been affected by COVID-19.
-Furthermore, we request that all work-based learner’s statuses are accurately reported as either active, grace, on hold or withdrawn in the Industry Training Register.
+To support this process and your learners, we ask that tertiary education organisations (TEOs) continue to report all Fees Free eligible learners as normal, including those who have been affected by COVID-19.
+Please accurately report all work-based learners’ statuses as either ‘Active’, ‘Grace’, ‘On hold’ or ‘Withdrawn’ in the Industry Training Register.

 Some TEOs may wish to implement more lenient refund policies where a learner withdraws due to COVID-19.
 In instances where you are refunding a learner’s fees, you must update your Fees Free returns to reflect the correct fees and/or EFTS charged to the learner.